 Skip advert

 Advertisement

-As the iconic Interceptor reaches its 60th birthday, the Jensen name is making a comeback.
+As the iconic Jensen Interceptor reaches its 60th birthday, the name is making a comeback.
 Not with a remake of a historic model or an EV, but an all-new V8-engined grand tourer inspired by the Interceptor.
+Set for a reveal by the middle of this year, the new model now has a name: the Jensen International Automotive Interceptor GTX.

-Designed from a clean sheet, the new model will be produced in very low numbers and will supposedly offer a ‘fully analogue driving experience’ when it launches next year.
-Not a mainstream Aston Martin rival then, but perhaps something resembling bespoke limited-run models like the Valour
+Designed from a clean sheet, the new model will be produced in very low numbers and will supposedly offer a ‘fully analogue driving experience’.
+Not a mainstream Aston Martin rival then, but perhaps something resembling bespoke limited-run models like the Valour.

 Advertisement - Article continues below

-Little is known about its mechanicals, but there will be a bespoke V8 under the bonnet – and we’d guess a manual gearbox, considering its brief as a ‘fully analogue’ car.
-Whatever the case, the project is orders of magnitude more ambitious than JIA’s well-regarded Interceptor restomods, which are built around existing cars (although the firm does have experience with bespoke builds, including a hybrid-powered Interceptor and a shooting brake version.)
+Whatever the case, the project is orders of magnitude more ambitious than JIA’s well-regarded Interceptor restomods, which are built around existing cars (although the firm does have experience with bespoke builds, including a hybrid-powered Interceptor and a shooting brake version).

-Will it be a success, or another ill-fated attempt at bringing Jensen into the 21st century?
+Will it be a success, or be the next inductee into the TVR home for obscure British brand revival non-starters?
 We’ll know more when the covers come off later this year.

+Skip advert